How To Apply for a Business Loan in 6 Steps

-From covering day-to-day expenses to funding expansions, a business loan can provide the finances you need to succeed.
+From covering day-to-day expenses with working capital loans to funding business expansions, a small business loan or a term loan can provide the financing you need to succeed.
 Searching for the right loan, however, requires significant time and research before applying.

-Follow this step-by-step guide on how to apply for a business loan, compare lenders, and prepare everything you need.
+Follow this step-by-step guide on how to apply for a business loan, compare lenders, evaluate interest rates, and organize your financial documents.

-1. Choose the Right Type of Business Loan
+1. Choose the Right Type of Small Business or SBA Loan

 Do you need working capital to cover day-to-day operations?
 Are you looking to buy new equipment and expand?
 Assessing your business’s financial needs will help you determine how much funding you need and which types of loans to consider.

-Below are the most common types of business loans to compare interest rates, terms, repayment structures, and additional offerings:
+Below are the most common types of business loans and lending options to compare interest rates, terms, repayment structures, and additional offerings:

-SBA loan: One from an SBA-approved lender, where the U.S. Small Business Administration (SBA) pays the lender the guaranteed amount.
-SBA loans tend to have low interest and longer repayment periods.
+• SBA loan: One from an SBA-approved lender, where the U.S. Small Business Administration (SBA) pays the lender the guaranteed amount.
+SBA loans tend to have lower interest and longer repayment periods, making them ideal for small business growth.

-Working capital loans: Provide the funding you need to cover day-to-day operations for your business.
-You can take them out in multiple forms, such as a business line of credit or merchant cash advance, and use them for any business expense.
+• Working capital loans: Provide the funding you need to cover day-to-day operations for your business.
+These loans can take multiple forms, such as a business line of credit or merchant cash advance, and can be used for operating expenses, payroll, or inventory.

 2. Determine Your Eligibility